emissary-ingress/emissary/docs/user-guide/getting-started.md

 edgectl install --ci
 ```

 You must then configure your own TLS certificate using the [Host CRD](/reference/host-crd).
-Read more about [Edge Control in CI](/reference/edge-control-in-ci).

 ## Create a Mapping